propertyhive/WP-Property-Hive-Property-Import-SSPC-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.2 =
+* Tweak to previous change regarding importing photo when gallery is blank
+* Remove debugging

 = 1.0.1 =
 * Import photo field when no gallery sent